jolyon129/simple-distributed-web-application/README.md

 The stages are split up as follows:

 1. A monolithic web application, with all logic and persistence happening on process.
-This process exposes a simple social media website.
+This process exposes a simple sochttptestial media website.
 1. The monolithic web application is now split into several services, with a *stateless* web server and *at least one* backend service, which persists data and communicates with the stateless web server via gRPC.
 1. The backend service(s) are now stateless, persisting their state in a raft, replicated data store.